wellness-at-work/out-standing-meetings/README.md

 The solution supports displaying the ranking of most *__outstanding__* meeting attendants Microsoft Teams.
 Individual meeting participants will record the time they stood up/sat down during a Microsoft Teams meetings.

 ## Future Development ##
-Contact sensors attached to standing tables and wearable pedometer sensor will be integrated for the future state of the solution to gather more accurate health metrics such as time spent standing during virtual meetings and time it takes to walk to a physical meeting room.
+Contact sensors attached to standing tables and wearable pedometer sensor will be integrated for the future state of the solution to gather more accurate health metrics such as the time spent standing during virtual meetings and the time it takes to walk to a physical meeting room.

 ## Accessibility ##
 Future integration of sensors will make the solution more accessible by providing alternate ways to stay active during meetings for individuals with limited mobility.